Best eSIMs for the USA in 2025

 Below is a comparison of the key features of leading US eSIM providers to help you make an informed choice:

-How we tested and ranked these eSIMs for the US
+How we tested the best eSIMs for the USA

-Together with the Cybernews team, I assessed dozens of eSIMs to come up with the list above.
-Here’s a brief overview of the criteria we used to pick the best eSIMs for the US:
+Working alongside the Cybernews team, I evaluated dozens of eSIM providers to create this list.
+Here’s a quick rundown of the key criteria we used to select the best eSIMs for US travel:

 - Coverage in the US (40%).
 The US is one of the largest countries in the world.
 Understandably, some eSIM services don’t have coverage in every state.
-I selected eSIMs that have coverage across the US and checked which local carriers they work with.
+I selected eSIMs with coverage across all US states and checked which local carriers they work with.

 - Network (20%).
 Your internet speed largely depends on the type of network you’re using.
 To guarantee super fast browsing speeds, I picked eSIM providers that support 4G and 5G in the US.

 - Data plans (20%).
 The ideal data plan for you depends on your travel plans and data consumption rate.
 To accommodate the needs of different travelers, I selected eSIMs with various data plans.
-Whether you’re traveling to the US for a day or you’re traveling across the region for several months, you’ll find a perfect plan among the eSIMs I picked.
-There are also plans for heavy users and light users.
+Whether traveling to the US for a day or across the region for several months, you’ll find a perfect plan among the eSIMs I picked.
+There are also plans for both heavy and light users.

 - Compatibility (10%).
 Most new smartphones are compatible with eSIMs, but some eSIMs may not work with particular devices.
-I looked at the list of iPhones and Android phones that each eSIM works with and selected those that are compatible with a variety of devices from different manufacturers.
+I looked at the list of iPhones and Android phones that each eSIM works with and selected those compatible with various devices from different manufacturers.

 - Ease of use (5%).
 Most eSIMs are easy to install and activate, but some can be confusing.
 I assessed each eSIM’s user-friendliness and picked the easiest to use.
 I prioritized providers that have user-friendly apps and provide clear instructions on how to install, activate, and use their eSIMs.